Lanvin makes a comeback at designer’s debut show in Paris

 LANVIN IS BACK

-Lanvin, a French national treasure, has struggled since the departure of lauded couturier Alber Elbaz in 2015 after 14 years at the helm.
+The collection was shown inside the haunting stone interiors of Paris’ National Museum of the Middle Ages amid statues of largely-faded and forgotten figures from the past.

-That ended resoundingly Wednesday, with Sialelli taking the brand in a strong new direction with a playful, arty and accomplished collection of men’s and women’s designs called “Mystic Pilgrims.”
+Lanvin, a French national treasure and the world’s oldest continually running couture house, has itself been fading since the departure of lauded couturier Alber Elbaz in 2015 after 14 years at the helm and a string of disappointing designers.

-The collection was shown amid statues of French kings inside the haunting stone interiors of Paris’ National Museum of the Middle Ages.
+That ended resoundingly Wednesday as Sialelli took the brand in a strong new direction — falling short of a triumph — with a playful, arty and accomplished collection of men’s and women’s designs called “Mystic Pilgrims.”

 Layering was used whimsically.
 Fluid medieval fairytale princess silhouettes featured amid uber-small waists, deconstructed ponchos in Saville Row-style check, and tartan print used as a contrasting bodice on ethnic silk dresses.